 With segmentation, you’re no longer deploying a one-size-fits-all approach to your discount offers.
 You can create offers specific to customers at different buying stages or with varying interests.
 The offers wouldn’t be specific to each customer, but they may be more likely to resonate if they speak to interests those customers have actually expressed.

-4. Distribute through partners.
+4. Distribute discounts and other offers through partners.